cezar-r/wordle_style_guide/README.md

 ```

 ### Class initializers/setters
-Since we are trying to avoid the use of this.<varaible>, class initializers should be set up like this
+Since we are trying to avoid the use of this.{varaible}, class initializers should be set up like this

 ```java
 public class Dog {